-FEW issues divide Britain more than daytime drinking before a big game.
+FEW issues divide Britain more than daytime drinking.
 Some say there’s nothing better; others believe it’s the greatest thing ever.
 We examine both sides:

 PRO: You’ve got the whole day ahead of you and it’s only going to get better

 That sense of blazing optimism about how the afternoon is going to go is well-founded.
 Don’t listen to that miserable voice reminding you last time you were sick in the park at 4pm and a goose chased you.
 Quaff on!

 PRO: You’ve got the pub practically to yourself

 Most people are too hamstrung by caution to start drinking at noon on a weekday so the pub is your manor and you and your pals its jovial lords and ladies, with the staff swept along in your infectious enthusiasm for sinking gallons of wine while the sun shines.

 They’re chained to laptops while you’re carefree as long as you go for a slash every 35 minutes.
 And to make it still better, you actually should be working yourself but what’s a bollocking from your boss while there are beers to be sunk?